-The Afghan Women Project Guidebook was drafted by business and professional women, many of whom were themselves immigrants to the United States.
+Introducing the Afghan Women Project Guidebook -- a document created by business and professional women, many of whom were themselves immigrants to the United States.

 A living document, it is intended to provide a starting point for your journey towards success in your new lives, and a repository for your experiences as you balance yourself between your past and your future.